humanestandards/home/content/play/ai-teaches-humane-operations.md

 Five Principal Agents and their Agencies describe and measure all types of phenomena in the following manner :

-Theorem N1 - The Agent of Character defines and measures the Agency of Management,
+Theorem N1 - The Agent of Character defines and measures the Agency of Management.

 🤖 Paul AI:

 The Agent of Character is a character's motivation and personality.
 Without a clear understanding of the Agent of Character, it is difficult to determine the motivation and personality of a character.
-The Agent of Management is the process of how a character manages their goals and their environment.
+The Agency of Management is the process of how a character manages their goals and their environment.

 \__\_